Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_2/signalsAndCommunication.md

 ##### 3.10.1: Example 1

-- The low-pass filter can beexpressed as the differential equation:
+- The low-pass filter can be expressed as the differential equation:

 ![](image/2022-11-27-07-24-20.png)